apache/nuttx/configs/sam4e-ek/README.txt

     STATUS: Verified 2014-05-14

-ILI9325-Based LCD
+ILI9325/41-Based LCD
 =================

   The SAM4E-EK carries a TFT transmissive LCD module with touch panel, FTM280C34D.
-Its integrated driver IC is ILI9325.
+Its integrated driver IC is either a ILI9325 ILI9342 (the original schematics said ILI9325, but I learned the hard way that I had an ILI9341-based LCD).
 The LCD display area is 2.8 inches diagonally measured, with a native resolution of 240 x 320 dots.

-  No driver has been developed for the SAM4E-EK LCD as of this writing.
-  Some technical information follows might be useful to anyone who is inspired to develop that driver:

   Connectivity
   ------------